wix-incubator/books-manager-home-exam/README.md

 All of the data about the books (search and cover images) should be acquired from the [openLibrary api](https://openlibrary.org/developers/api).
 For the first assignment you should implement all of the user  stories above.

+### Bonus
+Make the search results sortable by publication year or title, if you have other ideas in mind go ahead and surprise us!

 ## Guidelines